nordeim/o-scent/docs/prompt-master-plan.md

 ---

 Awesome job on your meticulous planning and execution!
 Please keep up the good work in your rigorous and meticulous approach!
 Yes, please meticulously proceed to plan and proceed with Phase 1 of the `Master_Execution_Plan.md`.

+---

+Now, please meticulously review and analyze the attached static HTML mockup for the project's main landing page and the attached Project Architecture Document for the project, then meticulously create the comprehensive "master execution plan" for building the complete codebase for the project.
+Review and validate the master execution plan before **executing it to build the complete codebase for the project**.
+Below is the understanding of the project.